DataBiosphere/azul/README.md

 ## 3. Running indexer or service locally

-1) As usual, activate the virtualenv and `source environment` if you haven't done so already
+1) As usual, activate the virtual environment and `source environment` if you haven't done so already

 2) `cd lambdas/indexer` or `cd lambdas/service`